Google Business Profile posts best practices for action takers

 The idea is to showcase your expertise, industry savvy, and always remember to use calls-to-action.

-3. Treat Google Business Profile posts as your new social media platform
+3. Treat Google Business Profile posts as A Part of your social media Campaigns

 Building credibility and trust online depend upon sparking meaningful conversations between your business and your potential customers.

 Posting for the sake of posting isn’t the goal.
-Engagement matters tremendously.
+Creating t rust matters tremendously.

 4. Straight to the point